marcin-chwedczuk/_blog/_posts/2020-07-08-iterm2-cheat-sheet.md

 disqus: true
 ---

-iTerm2 is one of the best terminal emulators out there.
+iTerm2 is one of the best terminal emulators for macOS.
 But to appreciate its full power you should know how to use it effectively.
-Here are shortcuts that I find indispensible while working with iTerm2.
+Here are shortcuts that I find indispensable while working with iTerm2.

 #### Working with panes